 - good relationship management skills

-- good report-writing skills
+- good report-writing skills.

 - work in community probation and psychological services offices, prisons and courts

-- may visit offenders at their homes.
+- may visit offenders in their homes.

 What's the job really like?